JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/create_env.rst

 Create docker image
 *******************

 Next we'll describe how to create a Dockerfile and register it with `hub.docker.com <https://docs.docker.com/docker-hub/>`_.
 But first create an account and click on "Create a Repository".
-In the space provided, enter a name for your container, that doesn't have to exist yet, like :bash:`aligner-bbtools.1.0.0`.
+In the space provided, enter a name for your container, that doesn't have to exist yet, like :bash:`aligner-bbmap`.
 You will push a docker image to this name after you create it in the next steps.

 To make the Dockerfile, you can use the same commands you used for the conda environment.
 Notice that it is good practice to specify the versions for each software like I have done in the example Dockerfile.
 Of course, you can drop the versions altogether to get the latest version but the Dockerfile may not work out-of-the-box in the future due to version conflicts.